Question: "What is the supremacy of Christ and what are its implications?"

 Hebrews explains that Christ is supreme over more than just roles and systems.
 Hebrews 1:3a says, “The Son is the radiance of God’s glory and the exact representation of His being, sustaining all things by His powerful word.”
 Similarly, Colossians 2:9 says, “For in Christ all the fullness of the Deity lives in bodily form.”
 Essentially, Jesus is God.

-Colossians 1:15-23 is labeled “The Supremacy of Christ” in some Bibles.
+Colossians 1:15–23 is labeled “The Supremacy of Christ” in some Bibles.
 In this passage, Paul makes it plain that Jesus is over all things.
-Christ is called “the image of the invisible God” and “the firstborn over all creation” (Col 1:15).
+Christ is called “the image of the invisible God” and “the firstborn over all creation” (Colossians 1:15).
 The word firstborn may seem confusing.
 It does not imply that Christ was created (as in the doctrine of the Jehovah’s Witnesses).
 Instead, the term firstborn refers to a position of authority.
 To be “firstborn” was to hold an honored position.
 Paul immediately goes on to explain Jesus’ role in creation: “For by Him all things were created; things in heaven and on earth, visible and invisible, whether thrones or powers or rulers or authorities; all things were created by Him and for Him” (Colossians 1:16).
 This means that Jesus is not created but is Creator.
 He is God.

 This doctrine is essential to our view of and worship of Christ.
 The supremacy of Christ affirms that Jesus is fully God.
 He is not simply a man greater than the rest but is truly above all creation, as only God can be.
 This truth is essential for our salvation.
 God is infinite and, therefore, our sin against Him is an infinite offense.
 In order to atone for this offense, the sacrifice must be infinite.
 Jesus, as God, is infinite and thus an able sacrifice.

 The supremacy of Jesus teaches us that He is not simply a spiritual being above the rest.
-Paul tells us that through Him all things visible and invisible, on heaven and on earth, i.e., spiritual and physical, were created (see Colossians 1:16).
+Paul tells us that through Him all things visible and invisible, in heaven and on earth, i.e., spiritual and physical, were created (see Colossians 1:16).
 Hebrews 1:4 calls Jesus superior to the angels.
 This truth negates any tendencies toward angel worship.
 Jesus created the angels and is above them.
 We are explicitly told He is greater than they.
 Therefore, we need only worship Jesus.
 Similarly, that Jesus created the things of earth means that creation is not worthy of our worship.
-Jesus is supreme over both physical and spiritual, thus giving both arenas importance while still remaining sovereign over them.
+Jesus is supreme over both the physical and spiritual realms, thus giving both arenas importance while still remaining sovereign over them.

 When we understand the supremacy of Christ, we have a more accurate view of Him.
 We more fully understand the depth of His love; we are more able to receive and to respond to His love.
 Theologians believe that Colossians was written, in part, to combat heresies rising in Colossae.
 It seemed fitting to Paul to affirm the supremacy of Christ in order to quash these misled beliefs.
 He affirmed Christ’s supremacy, His lordship, and His sufficiency for us.
 Hebrews explains the link between the Old Testament covenant and the new covenant of Jesus.
 It reveals the old system as a shadow of the ultimate fulfillment in Jesus Christ.
 The supremacy of Christ is central to an accurate view of His Person, His work, our status as believers, and the Kingdom.